0xRick/0xRick.github.io/_posts/2019-8-28-collision.md

 layout: post
 title: pwnable.kr - collision
 categories: pwn
-tags : [Linux, Binary Exploitation, code analysis, Exploit Development, c, Python]
+description: My write-up for collision from pwnable.kr. tags : [linux, binary-exploitation, code-analysis, exploit-development, c, python]
 image: pwn/collision/0.png
 ---

 <hr>
-### Introduction
+## Introduction
-#### Hey guys this is my write-up for a challenge called `collision` from [pwnable.kr](http://pwnable.kr/).
+<br> Hey guys this is my write-up for a challenge called `collision` from [pwnable.kr](http://pwnable.kr/).
 It's a very simple challenge, we need a password to make the program read the flag, the function that validates the given password is vulnerable to hash collision so we will exploit it.
-#### Challenge Description :
+<br> Challenge Description :
 ```
 Daddy told me about cool MD5 hash collision today.
 I wanna do something like that too!